-North Dakota's policies regarding the identification of effective teachers are sorely lacking.
-The state has only two of the three necessary elements for the development of a student- and teacher-level longitudinal data system, and the state does not offer any direction to districts about teacher evaluation content, including requiring the use of subjective and objective measures, such as standardized tests, as evidence of student learning.
-North Dakota's probationary period for new teachers is merely one year, and the state does not require any meaningful process to evaluate cumulative effectiveness in the classroom before teachers are awarded tenure.
+Although Texas has only two of the three necessary elements for the development of a student- and teacher-level longitudinal data system, the state commendably requires both subjective and objective measures of student performance in its teacher evaluations and makes student performance a necessary criterion.
+However, Texas's probationary period for new teachers is just three years, and the state does not require any meaningful process to evaluate cumulative effectiveness in the classroom before teachers are awarded tenure.

-Area 2: D-
+Area 2: D+